gbezyuk/logux-sync/README.md

 })
 ```

-This fix will be apply to events `created` time before events
+This fix will be applied to the events `created` timestamps before sending them to
-will be sent to server or received from server to log.
+the server or receiving them from the server to a client log.

 ## State

-Client and server could be in 5 states:
+At every moment, the client-server interaction can be in one of 5 possible states:

-* `disconnected`: no connection, but no new events to synchronization.
+* `disconnected`: there is no connection, nor new events for synchronization.
-* `wait`: new events for synchronization but there is no connection.
+* `wait`: new events are awaiting synchronization, but there is no connection.
-* `connecting`: connection was established and we wait for node answer.
+* `connecting`: connection was established and we wait for the node's response.
-* `sending`: new events was sent, waiting for answer.
+* `sending`: new events were sent, waiting for the answer.
-* `synchronized`: all events was synchronized and we keep connection.
+* `synchronized`: all events are synchronized, and the connection is active.

-You can get current state by `state` property and subscribe to it changes
+You can get the current state accessing the `state` property or subscribing
-by `state` event:
+to it changes using the `state` event:

 ```js
 client.on('state', () => {